 Once you're invited, you'll receive an email that will let you set a password and access your coaching dashboard.

 On the dashboard, you'll see a "Find My Coach" button that will take you to a survey.
-The questions you answer in the survey will help Exec suggest coaches who might be a great fit.
-You'll have the opportunity to review multiple coach profiles until you find one who you want to book an intro session with.
+The questions you answer in the survey will help Exec suggest coaches who match your needs.
+Don't forget to provide ratings and reviews for your sessions to ensure continuous improvement.

 An intro session is your opportunity to get to know a coach and ensure that the fit is right before you commit to working together.
 While it's worth taking the selection process seriously, you should also keep in mind that you can book multiple intro sessions, if you'd like.